 To successfully ferment honey, you have to use raw honey, not pasteurized.
 It is quite challenging nowadays to find it as most of the store-bought honey is heat treated to kill off wild yeast and unwanted bacteria.
 I use local honey from our beekeeper neighbor.

-In addition, Raw honey contains pollen, which can help allergy sufferers build up a tolerance over time.
+In addition, raw honey contains pollen, which can help allergy sufferers build up a tolerance over time.

 Fruits or veggies (optional)